SSH Public Key Authentication: How to Configure

 Output of the ssh-keygen command

-6. Finally, enter a passphrase to secure the key.
-Press Enter and confirm the passphrase once more when requested.
-The password is required any time you use the key for authentication.
+5. Enter a passphrase to encrypt the private key and add an extra security layer.
+Press Enter and re-enter the passphrase when prompted.
+The passphrase is now required when you use the private key for authentication.

 Entering a passphrase for ssh-keygen